cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - Do you need someone to talk to
 - Do you only educate about covid 19
 - Do you want to help me
+- give me an intro
 - Hello, how can I help you?
 - Hi!
 What Could You Do
 - How Are You Going To Help Me
-- How Can You Help Me
-- How Ken You Help me
+- how can I use you?
 - How can you assist me
 - How can you help
+- How Can You Help Me
 - How can you support me
 - How does your brain work
+- How Ken You Help me
 - How may I help you?
 - How to use you
-- I Need to know something.
 - I asked you what do you understand
 - I don't know what to ask.
 - I don't know what to say
 - I don't know what to say.
+- I Need to know something.
 - I want to have an introduction
 - I would like to know what you can tell me
 - I'm interested in your products